MonkiG/CucStore-API/README.md

 ### Products
 * "/api/productos": Get all products from all users (method: GET only)
+* "/api/productos/:nombre": Get all products that match with the parameter ":nombre" (method: GET only)

 ### User Products
 **The path '/api/usuario/' receives a token in the request headers, which is provided by the API during login."**